 The Bachelor of Fine Arts degree is a professional degree designed for students who wish to pursue the visual arts as a profession or for the student wishing to pursue graduate study.
-Areas of emphasis include ceramics, drawing (dual discipline only), painting, photography, printmaking, sculpture, jewelry/metals, and video.
+Studio Art areas with single discipline concentration (15 credits) or dual discipline concentration (30 credits) include ceramics, jewelry and metals, painting, photography, printmaking, or sculpture.
+Additional subject areas (or courses) outside these discriplines include drawing, interdisciplinary studio, and video.

-B.F.A. students must enroll and particpate in ARTT 300, Sophomore Portfolio Review, by the end of the second year or before completion of 75 credit hours.
+B.F.A. students must enroll and participate in ARTT 300, Sophomore Portfolio Review, by the end of the second year or before completion of 75 credit hours.